RobCranfill/pi-wx-station/README.md

 ### Notes on creating a font for TFT display

-1) Create a bitmap
+1) Create a bitmap of appropriate size:

 	otf2bdf LeagueGothic-Regular.ttf -p 220 -o LeagueGothic-Regular-220.bdf

-2) Remove all but digits and "M", using FontForge
+2) Remove all but digits, "M" (for kerning), " , "T", "W" and "?", using FontForge.

 	- Open bdf file
-	- Select 0-9, M, and ' ' (space)
+	- Select 0-9, M, T, W, '?' and ' ' (space)
-	- Invert selection
+	- Edit / Invert selection
 	- Encoding / Detach & Remove Glyphs...
 	- File / Generate Fonts...
+    - Save as "fonts/LeagueSpartanBold-piwx.bdf"